vladbph/cymatix-doc/README.md

 The training set for 'Bot' layer is self explainatory.
 Generate ___ASK_KIND___ prompt to user if ___t_kind___ slot is missing and so on.
 Valid question at this point is: Do I need to create training layer for such simple task?
 The answer is NO. Alternatevly you can use ___.gates___ section described before to 'script' the same logic, thus skipping training altogether for this type of deduction.

 ## Pizza project Final Deduction
-Let's review utterance transformation going though all layers of the 'Pizza' project:
+Let's review utterance transformation going though all layers of the 'Pizza2' project:
 ```
 // 'Slot' layer
 I would like to place an order for small pepperoni with extra cheese and ham on top